Probate Q&A Series Why file an amended inventory showing zero value when guardianship or trust assets remain outside your custody in North Carolina?

 • Clear Communication: Beneficiaries and interested parties gain certainty.
 They see that all remaining assets are under a trust’s management or held by another party.
 This transparency prevents misunderstandings and delays.

-In guardianship cases, North Carolina General Statutes Chapter 35A sets out accounting requirements.
-While guardians file annual and final accountings, an amended inventory showing zero assets also clarifies that no additional funds or property passed through your hands.
-The same logic applies if assets sit in a trust, managed by a trustee who is separate from the personal representative or guardian.
+In guardianship cases, North Carolina General Statutes Chapter 35A sets out inventory and accounting requirements.
+While guardians file annual and final accountings, an amended inventory showing zero assets may also clarify that no additional funds or property passed through your hands.
+If assets sit in a trust, managed by a trustee who is separate from the personal representative or guardian, the trust assets generally are not part of the probate estate solely because they are held in trust.

-When you file the amended inventory, use the same form prescribed for the original inventory.
-Check the boxes that indicate no assets are under your control and provide a brief explanation: “Assets remain held in [Name of Trust or Custodian].”
-Include a reference to the trust agreement or custodial arrangements.
+When you file the amended inventory, use the same form prescribed for the original inventory if the clerk requires or permits an amended filing.
+If appropriate, indicate that no assets are under your control and provide a brief explanation: “Assets remain held in [Name of Trust or Custodian].”
+Include a reference to the trust agreement or custodial arrangements if applicable.

 Key Points to Remember

-• File the amended inventory as soon as you confirm no assets are in your custody.
+• File the amended inventory promptly if an amendment is required or appropriate to reflect that no assets are in your custody.

 • Use the court’s official Inventory and Appraisement form.